15532th/avtdl/README.md

       # <list of key-value pairs defining this plugin entities>
 ```

-Each plugin section contains three sub-sections: `config`, `defaults` and `entities`.
+Each plugin section contains three subsections: `config`, `defaults` and `entities`.
 Specific format is different for each plugin, see  [Description and configuration of available plugins](...) for details.
-Many plugins doesn't have `config` section, and `defaults` sections is not mandatory and can be omitted.
+Many plugins don't have `config` section, and `defaults` sections is not mandatory and can be omitted.
 If field description mention default value it means the field could be omitted from config section and default value would be used instead.
 Fields without defaults are mandatory.
 If section end up having no values (common for `config` section), it should be omitted.

 Here is an example of `Actors` configuration section with a few plugins.
 Refer to sections in  [Description and configuration of available plugins](...) corresponding to plugin names for detailed explanations on options.